About the National Nostalgic Pro Stock Association

 Weight must be installed in acceptable weight box, installed in trunk and attached to the frame or cross member.
 No liquid or loose ballast permitted.

-a.
-Original steel body shell must be retained.
+3: Body: a.
+Original style body shell must be retained.
 Bodies in white acceptable.
 Alterations permitted if retaining an overall stock appearance.
 Excessive weight reduction must not be visible.
-Fiberglass or other lightweight body panels are allowed for front fenders, hood, doors, bumpers, splash panels, valance panels and deck lid.
+Fiberglass or other lightweight body panels are allowed.

 b.
 Fender Splash Pans: Full inner panels are not required.